metamn/react/content/blog/scalable-design-systems/index.md

 This study will focus on scalable design systems.

-General web user interface scalability, covering component libraries and template-based UI frameworks is out of scope.
+General web user interfacee scalability, covering component libraries and template-based UI frameworks is out of scope.
 They would drive this study complex and incomprehensible.

 Even alone, scalable design systems act as a complex topic.
 They require a progressive approach.
 Mapping the problem domain, picking the critical parts to solve first, then iterating.